-The drilling program, with six drills operational, continued during the first quarter of 2012 with twelve additional holes being drilled covering 2,626 metres of exploration drilling on the Kearney and Joshua veins.
+The 15,000 metre exploration drilling program, with six drills operational, continued during the second quarter of 2012 with nineteen additional holes being drilled covering 3,852 metres mainly on the Kearney and Joshua veins.
 This exploration program is seeking to expand the resources on veins close to the existing operating gold mine.
-Assay results released to date from both the drilling and channel sampling programmes have been encouraging with significant gold intersections being identified.
-In addition Omagh Minerals was granted four new prospecting licenses in the Republic of Ireland during the quarter in an area that forms a westerly extension to the existing OM4 license.
+Assay results released to date from both the drilling and channel sampling programmes have been encouraging with significant gold intersections being identified at depth.

-The Company reported during the quarter that it had appointed ACA Howe International Ltd to prepare an Interim Resource for the Omagh Gold Project to Canadian National Instrument (NI) 43-101 standard.
-The report will include drilling results and analyses received to April 2012, will identify all resources discovered at that date and will comment on the Company's Underground Mining Scoping Study.
-The report is expected to be published later in the second quarter.
+Earlier in the year the Company appointed ACA Howe International Ltd to prepare an Interim Resource for the Omagh Gold Project to Canadian National Instrument NI 43-101 standard.
+The report will include drilling results and analyses received to June 2012 and will identify all resources discovered at that date.
+This interim report was published subsequent to June 30, 2012 and was filed on SEDAR in August 2012.
+A further report is scheduled later in the year when the 15,000 metre drilling program has been completed.